SSWConsulting/SSW.Rules.Content/rules/do-you-use-resource-file-to-store-messages/rule.md

 ---

-All message is stored in one central place so it's easy to reuse.
+All messages are stored in one central place so it's easy to reuse.
 Furthermore, it is strongly typed - easy to type with IntelliSense in Visual Studio.

 <!--endintro-->